 It’s steeply ironic that Peter Max, a person whose life’s mission has been and still is to preserve the environment, save animals, spread love and make people happy has effectively been imprisoned and trapped in his world without the people who bring it alive for the very social and also very alive Max.

 Libra Max: “I’ll tell you a story.
 I was in my father’s art studio one day.
 He was painting a lot, as usual, smiling, talking, taking in the sunlight and listening to jazz music, which he loves.
 Then he noticed something moving around in a large dollop of paint on his canvas.
 It was fruit fly or a gnat.
 He just saw it there – trapped in the paint.
 He went and grabbed a tiny nylon detail brush.
 He carefully scooped the gnat out of the paint and set it on a paper towel by the window.
 Then, he proceeded to lightly drip water on the gnat for almost an hour until it was washed completely and freed of the paint.
 As it dried in the sunlight, he waited patiently until it finally flew away.
 He had tears in his eyes when it was set free.
 It was so meaningful and humbling to him.
 It was a life and it wanted to be free and that was all he needed to motivate him.”

 That’s all the motivation we should ever need.
 WM

-Stephen Wozniak is a professional fine artist, writer and motion picture actor based in Los Angeles, California.
-He earned a B.F.A. from Maryland Institute College of Art and attended Johns Hopkins University.
-To learn more go to: www.stephenwozniakart.com and www.stephenwozniak.com.view all articles from this author
+Stephen Wozniak is a professional fine artist, writer, and motion picture and television actor based in Los Angeles, California.
+He earned a B.F.A. from the Maryland Institute College of Art and attended Johns Hopkins University.
+To learn more go to: www.stephenwozniakart.com and www.stephenwozniak.com.
+Follow Stephen on Instagram at @stephenwozniakart.view all articles from this author